 Record values

-Learn how to filter collection views based on record values
+Learn how to filter views based on record values

-By default, collection views will show all records in a particular collection - but often we don't need to see all the data at once.
+By default, views will show all records in a particular table - but often we don't need to see all the data at once.

 In this video, learn how to: